gvwilson/thirdbit/src/fiction/iffy/index.md

 the government in London packed up all its secret projects and sent us down here.
 If what I need to fix my head is anywhere, it's there."

-"An' what about what's in *my* head?"
+"But what's that got to do with what's in *my* head?"

 "One of Professor Johel's other ideas was enhanced spatial reasoning," Wales explained.